Understanding our environment in the past, present and future is the challenge of Earth Sciences today.

 Paleoenvironments provide analogues to foresee the destiny of our changing Earth.

-Many of my research projects focus on long term global climate change to understand why the world turned from a warm greenhouse state to an icehouse state governed by ice-caps.
+Many of my research projects focus on understanding why the world turned from a warm greenhouse to an icehouse state governed by ice-caps.
 Constraining paleoenvironments in this period with enigmatic hyperthermal events and transient ice shees to is key to understand high pCO2 climate.